ABOUT COAL ASH ACTION GROUP

 OUR MISSION:

-The Coal Ash Action Group of Baldwin County is dedicated to protecting our community, waterways, and environment from the dangers of coal ash pollution.
-Our mission is to raise awareness and mobilize effective action to ensure the safe, timely removal of coal ash—not the risky and outdated practice of "cap-in-place.”
+The Coal Ash Action Group of Baldwin County is dedicated to protecting the health of our community, waterways, and environment from the dangers of coal ash pollution at Alabama Power's Plant Barry.
+Our mission is to raise awareness and mobilize effective action to ensure the safe, timely removal of all coal ash.

 Currently, the coal ash pond at Plant Barry is contaminating the groundwater and the Mobile River with toxic heavy metals.
 Located on the bank of the Mobile River in the Tensaw Delta, this unlined pond is especially vulnerable to flooding or hurricanes, increasing the risk of a catastrophic breach.